pivot-access-ltd/bma-offline-docs/cpm/how-to-manage-machines.md

 If the device is still present in the system, it will be recogized again (and thus "recreated") when the machine is commissioned again. rad-end

-* how to examine machines and machine details

 <a href="#heading--how-to-examine-machines-and-machine-details"><h2 id="heading--how-to-examine-machines-and-machine-details">How to examine machines and machine details</h2></a>